I'm not here to bash Geek Squad. I'm here to help you figure out if they're the right choice for your situation.

 Is it worth fixing an old computer at all?

 Depends on the repair cost vs. the machine's value.
-Here's my full breakdown on when repair makes sense.
+Here's the full breakdown on when repair makes sense.

+For repairs, if you have a local tech you trust, you'll usually get faster service, clearer communication, and comparable or better pricing.
 Got a computer problem and not sure where to start?
-Reach out—I'll give you a straight answer, even if that answer is "Geek Squad might be fine for this one."
+Reach out and we'll give you a straight answer, even if that answer is "Geek Squad might be fine for this one."